black-parrot/black-parrot/docs/interface_specification.md

     - Branch mispredict (at-fault PC redirection)
       - The PC is the corrected target PC, not the PC of the branch
       - `bp_fe_branch_metadata_fwd_s` as described above, containing branch prediction metadata to correct predictor state
-      - Misprection reason ("not a branch", "wrong direction")
+      - Misprediction reason ("not a branch", "wrong direction")
     - Trap (at-fault PC redirection, with potential change of permissions)
-    - Context switch (no-fault PC redirection to new address space; see satp register)
+    - Context switch (no-fault PC redirection to new address space; see `satp` register)
       - ASID
       - Translation enabled / disabled
     - Simple FE implementations which do not track the ASID for each TLB entry will also perform an itlb fence operation, flushing the itlb.
     - More complex FE implementations will register the new ASID and not perform an itlb fence.
 - Attaboy

   An attaboy signals a _correct_ prediction to the frontend, and thus there is no PC redirection expected.
 The provided PC is the address of the instruction following a correctly-predicted jump.
-The message contains branch prediction feedback information (`bp_fe_branch_metadata_fwd_s`) which was provided by the frontend when it originaly made this prediction.
+The message contains branch prediction feedback information (`bp_fe_branch_metadata_fwd_s`) which was provided by the frontend when it originally made this prediction.

 - Icache fence
   - If icache is coherent with dcache, flush the icache pipeline.